PranitThomas/DeceptiTech/README.md

 ### Model Files & GitHub Limits

-Due to GitHub's file size limits, trained model files may not be included in this repository.
-The specific model used is **DeBERTa v2**, but the current implementation uses **Qwen2.5-1.5B-Instruct** via Ollama.
+Due to GitHub's file size limits, trained model files are not included in this repository.
+The specific model used was a combination of **DeBERTa v2** and **Qwen2.5-1.5B-Instruct** via Ollama.

-If you need to use DeBERTa v2 instead:
+In the event of any errors caused by the missing DeBERTa v2 model files:
 - Download or retrain the model locally
-- Update `nlp_service/server.py` to use DeBERTa instead of Ollama
+- Update `nlp_service/server.py`
 - Ensure model weights are in the `nlp_service` directory

 ### Privacy & Data